-Chapter Twelve

-Participation in Financial Aid Programs
+Chapter Twelve Participation in Financial Aid Programs (Return to Table of Contents)

 The Financial Aid Office participates in a variety of financial aid programs.
 Assistance may include scholarships, grants, loans, and work-study.
 Scholarships and grants are gift awards which do not have to be repaid.
 Loans and work opportunities are considered self-help awards since repayment or performance of duties are required.
 The type of aid awarded depends upon the student's financial need and is generally a combination of gift and self-help assistance.